lutrampal/bullgammator/README.md

 From the `ui/` directory, run `ng serve -o` to start a local development web server on port 4200.
 It can then be accessed at `localhost:4200`

 ## Running the unit tests
-Tests for each instruction can be run from the `emulator/` directory with:
+Tests for each instruction can be run from the `emulator/` directory with running `npm test` or `npm run coverage`.
-`npm test`

 ## Compiling the project
 To compile the project for deploy, run `ng build --prod` from `ui/` directory.
 The compiled project should be available in the `dist/` folder.